jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

    if you used those).
 If you are using sqlite (the default), you should backup the ``jupyterhub.sqlite`` file.
 #.
 Your ``jupyterhub_config.py`` file.
 #.
-Your user's data.
+Your user's home directories.
 This is unlikely to be affected directly by
    a JupyterHub upgrade, but we recommend a backup since user data is very critical.

 Shutdown JupyterHub